 Taking personality tests is always fun, but there are some tests that are more accurate than others.
 Some have links to psychology and are rooted in science and research, and these are the personality types or personality models that you should take to heart.

 They can help you to understand yourself more deeply.
-One such personality model is DiSC, which is made up of 4 separate personality traits.
+One such personality model is DiSC, which is made up of four behavioral styles or personality traits.

 Below, we will go over the DiSC personality types in further detail, and will also go over what exactly the DiSC model is!